side-effectsApril 26, 2026·8 min read

 Diarrhea — 30% of Users

 Usually intermittent rather than constant.
 Tends to occur in the first 1-2 days post-injection and resolves between doses.
-Adequate hydration and electrolyte intake reduce severity.
+Community sources describe adequate hydration and electrolyte intake as reducing severity.

 Vomiting — 25% of Users